-Our club station is active on the bands from 3.5 MHz to 1.3 GHz.
+Our club station is active on the bands from 3.5 MHz to 432 MHz.
 OH3TAM is our secondary call for special occasions.
-In 2017 we will remember the Independency of Finland in 1917 with special calls OF3NE and OF3TAM.
+In 2017 we remembered the Independence of Finland in 1917 with special calls OF3NE and OF3TAM.

-The tower and the directional antennas on the on the roof were taken down in April, 2017, for quarterly repairs.
-We have purchased a new tower setup, overhauled all antennas and purchased a new 6m/4m yagi.
-The new tower setup also introduces a G-1000 rotor with remote control possibilities.
-We will get back on air sometime in September/October with more oomph with the following configuration:
+The tower and the directional antennas on the on the roof were taken down in April 2017 for quarterly repairs.
+We are now back on the air with some more oomph using the following configuration: